Kazooiebee/rcos-status-updates/summer_2019/week_01.md

 > We also got a rudimentary basic bot somewhat working but it has no functionality yet, we will divide up work this week for next week.

+> I created a gitnore file to ingore all .txt files so all the sensitive data about gropume user id and passwords are not ever uploaded to git.

 ## This Week's Plan

 > Organize the code and learn how the bot works.